vanillabp/spi-for-java/README.md

 A user task is a task which is fulfilled by a human.
 In terms of a BPMN-engine the engine stops and waits for human input (e.g. collected via a graphical user interface) to be reported via API.
 This procedure is the same as processing asynchronous service tasks (e.g. calling an external service which confirms after a while by calling a REST-endpoint).

 In both situations one needs a reference id to be used to complete the task once the workload is done (either by a human or a service).
-This the reference id, also called `task-id`, is handed over by using the `@TaskId` annotation:
+This reference id, also called `task-id`, is handed over by using the `@TaskId` annotation:

 ```java
 @WorkflowTask